-- Some of these properties can be quite large.
+- Brownfields often have infrastructure (utilities, roads, rail sidings, docks, etc.) remaining from previous operations. - Resistance from neighbors is less likely for cleanup and redevelopment of brownfields compared to construction of undeveloped areas.
+Zoning issues are also less likely. - The communities around brownfields may have available workers due to the closing of the previous operations.
+Local governments may be eager to support new businesses to replace the lost jobs. - Some of these properties can be quite large.
 This makes it easier to assemble large tracts of land. - Environmental issues may limit possible uses of some brownfields.
-As a result, they may be cheaper than similarly sized greenfields. - Incentives are often available specifically for brownfields.
-These can be combined with other incentives to help make these projects successful. - Older buildings have a charm that is not as easily found in new construction. - Recycling brownfields is more sustainable than constructing on greenfields.
-For "green" companies, this is a very public display of their commitment to operate in an environmentally responsible manner. - For whatever type of development you are planning-a factory, restaurant, housing, distillery-there may be a suitable brownfield waiting.
+As a result, they may be cheaper than similarly sized greenfields. - Incentives are often available for brownfields and they can be combined with other incentives to help make these projects successful. - Older buildings have a charm that is not easily found in new construction. - Recycling brownfields is more sustainable than constructing on greenfields.
+For "green" companies, this is a very public display of their commitment to operate in an environmentally responsible manner.